-In 2017, a moderate intensity earthquake measuring 5.7 on the Richter scale, with its epicentre in Dhalai district struck Tripura on 3rd January 2017.
-This resulted in 7263 houses getting damaged and more than 3000 buildings and houses getting partially affected, with cracks in their walls.
-This also reportedly triggered landslides in the hilly areas of the state leaving a woman dead and four others injured.
-According to the National Centre for Seismology, the epicentre of the temblor which occurred at 1439 hrs was in Dhalai district in Tripura at a depth of 28 km.
-Although the impact of this earthquake was minimal, the seismo-tectonic features and occurrence of liquefaction within the risk zone of the earthquake indicate a possible significant threat in the future.
+In 2017, an earthquake measuring 5.7 on the Richter scale struck Tripura on the 3rd January.
+The resulting damage included severe damage to 7,263 houses and partial damage to over 3,000 houses.
+The earthquake also triggered landslides in the hilly areas.
+According to the National Centre for Seismology, the epicentre of the tremor which occurred at 14.39 hrs was in Dhalai district at a depth of 28 km.
+Although the impact of this earthquake was minimal, the Seismo-Tectonic features and occurrence of liquefaction within the risk zone of the earthquake indicate a possible significant threat in the future.

 Tripura is situated in the northeastern part of India, adjacent to the Himalayan belt that is seismically very active due to the convergent boundary of the Indian plate with the Eurasian plate.
 The Indian plate is currently moving toward northeast at 5 cm per year while the movement of Eurasian plate is relatively slow.
 The fault line along both directions is the reverse fault due to which subduction (sideways and downward movement of the edge of a plate of the earth's crust into the mantle beneath another plate) and over-thrust occur.
 In this region, earthquakes of small to moderate magnitude occur quite often.
 The entire state of Tripura falls in seismic zone V as per Indian Standard Code (IS 1893 2002) with a zone factor of 0.36, which clearly signifies the severity of earthquake hazards in the region.
 The current Indian Seismic Zonation map was prepared based on past Seismicity and Seismo-Tectonic information.
-However, this zonation map does not reflect the possible future seismic hazard and associated geotechnical hazards of site effects, liquefaction and landslide in the region.
+However, this zonation map does not reflect the possible future seismic hazard and associated geotechnical hazards, liquefaction and landslide in the region.